THE DAILY RISE & FALL OF OUR LEARNERS

 Allow me to paint a common picture for you.

 Monday morning arrives.
 The young learner might have had breakfast at home – a bowl of processed, sugar-saturated cereal, a portion of something dense with carbohydrate, or the classic toast with Nutella.
-Worst still, the young learner walks into their learning ground and purchases a processed hash brown, a thick shake, a sausage roll, or an artifically produced Up & Go from the school canteen.
+Worst still, the young learner walks into their learning ground and purchases a processed hash brown, a thick shake, a sausage roll, or an artificially produced Up & Go from the school canteen.

 Fatigue and poor concentration are bound to follow.
 At 10.00 a.m., the young learner crashes.

 Class resumes.
-Concentration becomes increasingly difficult.
+Concentration becomes increasingly tricky.

-Again, glucose spikes and the crash follows.
+Again, glucose spikes and the crash follow.

-On balance, the young learner has crashed multiple times all while their brain needs to be operating at a much higher cognitive capacity.
+On balance, the young learner has crashed multiple times, all while their brain needs to be operating at a much higher cognitive capacity.

 It is impossible; there is no organic fuel to stimulate the body.